 Auditions may be many things, but for most musicians, “fun” is not one of them.
-Yet they are an unavoidable reality in a musician’s life and career.
+Yet they are an integral part of many musicians’ lives and careers.

 So if we’re stuck with auditions, wouldn’t it be nice if there was at least some sort of how-to guide for how best to prepare for them?
 With answers to questions like “When should I start preparing for an audition so I peak at the right time?”
 Or, “Should I focus more on scales, etudes, and fundamentals?
 Or just the excerpts from Day 1?”
 Even, “How much metronome or tuner practice should I do?”

-The list of questions is endless, and fortunately, there are a growing number of musicians – like trombonists Douglas Yeo and Toby Oft, and percussionist Rob Knopper – who have opened up about their audition preparation strategies and philosophies.
+The list of questions is endless, and fortunately, there are a growing number of musicians – like trombonists Douglas Yeo and Toby Oft, violinist Nathan Cole, and percussionists Jason Haaheim and Rob Knopper – who have opened up about their audition preparation strategies and philosophies.

 And believe it or not, this has also been a topic of study – at least amongst a small handful of doctoral students who quietly toiled away in anonymity for years to produce dissertations on this topic.
 I recently stumbled across one by tuba player Golden Lund, in which he interviews three renowned tuba players whose students have had great success in winning auditions over the last 35+ years.